 It's effective because it effectively communicates the company's mission and goals in an easy-to-understand way.

-As a general guideline, use videos that are under two minutes long; if they are longer, your audience may lose interest.
+As a general guideline, use videos under two minutes long; if they are longer, your audience may lose interest.

 According to most studies, viewers will tune out after three minutes, missing the call-to-action at the end.

 Well!
 There are certain exceptions to this rule.
-If you're explaining a complicated product or service with more features, for example, you might want to make a longer video to ensure that all of the material is covered.
+For example, if you're explaining a complicated product or service with more features, you might want to make a longer video to ensure all the material is covered.

 Furthermore, there is some evidence that if you tell a powerful story, you can have higher engagement rates than with a short video.
-Because it gives the viewers extra time to become immersed in the product or brand, it is more effective.
+It is more effective because it gives the viewers extra time to immerse in the product or brand.

 Because it is harder to hold your audience's interest for longer videos, it is vital that you concentrate on the content.
-Long videos should be created for complicated ideas that require a lot of explanation.
+Long videos should be created for complicated ideas requiring much explanation.

 Which to opt for?
 The Final say

 So, after weighing the advantages of longer and shorter explanation videos, which is the most effective?
-The answer is that it depends on the product you're selling, who you're selling it to, and your marketing strategy.
+The answer is that it depends on your product, who you're selling it to, and your marketing strategy.

-In most scenarios, however, a video duration of 60 to 90 seconds is recommended.
+However, 60 to 90 seconds of video duration is recommended in most scenarios.
 In fact, customers appear to prefer 90-second explanatory videos the most.
 And it appears that corporations are promoting this.
 That's because 90 seconds is just long enough to get your point across without boring your audience.

-Finally, take a few minutes to look over our YouTube portfolio, where you'll find a variety of videos to suit your needs!
+Finally, take a few minutes to review our YouTube portfolio, where you'll find various videos to suit your needs!

 Need any help in creating animated videos for your business?
 Contact us!